pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 922 Performance Issues

+This weekend I will spend it reading a book about Java performance at work we are having problems with this part, I will also continue studying design patterns and if I get bored I will practice some Kotlin.

 ##### Day 921 Regaining Courage

 Today I have recovered my desire to code, maybe I just needed a little rest, when things go